How to Calculate Freight Density

-Depending on how large, heavy, fragile, easy to handle or complex your less than a truckload (i.e. LTL) freight shipment is, it should be priced fairly.
-Please see our How to Calculate Freight Density infographic below or click here to see our Freight Density Calculator page that we posted on Freightera website.
+No matter how large, heavy, fragile, easy to handle or complex your less than a truckload (i.e. LTL) freight shipment is, it should be priced fairly.
+Please see our How to Calculate Freight Density infographic below or click here to see our Freight Density Calculator page on Freightera website.

-Measure Your Shipment Weight and Exact Dimensions in Inches: Height, Width and Depth
+Measure Your Shipment Weight and Exact Dimensions in Inches: Length, Width, and Height

 Make sure your measurements include all packaging like skids, pallets, crating, etc. Round your measurements up to the nearest inch.
 For multiple pieces, make separate measurements.